-- 3 Make sure that the file <jboss>/server/default/deploy/jbossjca-service.xml contains the same settings as described for a first-time installation. - 4 JBoss Application Server 4.0.5 only: Make sure that the file <jboss>/server/default/deploy/njx12.ear/cisnatural.war/WEB-INF/web.xml contains the same settings as described for a first-time installation. - 5 Regenerate the HTML pages of the projects that you have created with an earlier release of Natural for Ajax.
+- 5. The update installation creates two backup directories, backup and backupsys, in the JBoss Application Server installation directory.
+These directories contain a backup of the user project directories and some configuration files.
+Should the update installation fail for some reason, these directories can be used to restore the the backed up user data in a fresh installation.
+After a successful update installation, these directories can be removed. - 3 Make sure that the file <jboss>/server/default/deploy/jbossjca-service.xml contains the same settings as described for a first-time installation. - 4 JBoss Application Server 4.0.5 only: Make sure that the file <jboss>/server/default/deploy/njx12.ear/cisnatural.war/WEB-INF/web.xml contains the same settings as described for a first-time installation. - 5 Regenerate the HTML pages of the projects that you have created with an earlier release of Natural for Ajax.
 For each project to regenerate, execute the script jbossdeploy.xml by entering the following command:

-'''

 ant -f jbossdeploy.xml regenerate -Dnjxproj=<projectname>

-'''

-Wait for the message $\ \ \lceil BUILD\ SUCCESSFUL \ \rfloor$.
+Wait for the message "BUILD SUCCESSFUL".
 This indicates that the generation was successful.